-Ain't nobody dead, you know.
+BEAU: Ain't nobody dead, you know.
 Two weeks now and you still acting like you at a wake.
 Life goes on, Ma.
 Just because he ran off, don't mean we have to lie down and die.
 CALLY: (Returning.)
 I'm sorry, baby.
 I'll make a little tomato gravy for the rice.
 Will that be okay?

-BEAU: Some Sunday dinner -- rice and gravy.
+BEAU: Some Sunday dinner rice and gravy.
 CALLY: You have to forgive me, Beau.
 My mind is so full.

-With what Ma?
+BEAU: With what Ma?
 Your mind ain't full of my dinner.
 It ain't full of cleaning house.
 Look at these curtains.
 They ain't on your mind.
 You didn't even go to mass.
 I never knew you to miss mass.

-CALLY"

-I can't.
-I've been on my knees every morning and every night for two weeks now and I can't get down there no more.
+CALLY" I can't.
+I've been on my knees every mornin and every night for two weeks now and I can't get down there no more.
 Nobody's listening.
 BEAU: Ma.
 Come on.

-CALLY:

-It's true, Beau.
+CALLY: It's true, Beau.
 I don't want to look in stone eyes any more.
-That's all they are:

-Mary, Joseph, even St. Anthony.
+That's all they are: Mary, Joseph, even St. Anthony.
 Pretty, decorated rock.
-I'd get down on my knees and bend my head so low it hurt to raise it up again.
-But I'd do it.
-And then when I looked up, all I see is sad, soft eyes made out of rock.
-I need living eyes.
-Eyes that move, that can see me and what I'm going through.
-I found me somebody with living eyes.
+I'd get down on my knees and bend my head so low it hurt to raise living eyes.

-BEAU: What you talking 'bout, Ma?
+What you talking 'bout, Ma?

-CALLY:

-Beau, he's got to come on back home.
+CALLY: Beau, he's got to come on back home.
 I can't keep on like this: taking money from my sisters and food from the neighbors.
 What about next week and the week after?